What's Wrong with the Bottom-up Methods in Arbitrary-shape Scene Text Detection: Related Work

-In our approach, we use `characterness' and `streamline' to accurately depict the character-level and adjacency-level features of text content, which avoids the computational overload of the route-finding process with a shape approximation (SAp) strategy while greatly increasing flexibility.
+In our approach, we use ``characterness'' and ``streamline'' to depict the character-level and adjacency-level features of text content and a shape approximation (SAp) strategy to avoid the computational overload of the route-finding process while greatly increasing flexibility.